 - A person you do not like or care for will tarnish your image.

 - You will suffer from anxiety and depression.

-- A guest staying over at your house will bring negativity in your life.
+- A guest staying over at your house will bring negativity into your life.

-- An argument will sever ties with family members or a friend.
+- An argument will break your ties with family members or a friend.

 - You will be filled with envy and hate.

-- You will get addicted to something or an addiction will ruin you completely.
+- You will get addicted to something, or addiction will ruin you completely.

 - You will start doubting people you trust.